Shell snippets

 Redirect stderr to stdout

-Moving filedescriptors (bash only)
+Moving filedescriptors (bash only)¶

-Reverse pipe, process substitution (bash, zsh)
+Reverse pipe, process substitution (bash, zsh)¶

 Above there was an example with subshells that fails in bash.
 Here is how to fix it:

-) is replaced by a filename to a pipe which is connected to the specified command.
+<(...) (and >(...)) is replaced by a filename to a pipe which is

 Redirect multiple pipes to one process:

-Safe iterating over file list from find (using nul-separated filenames; note the space between -d
+Safe iterating over file list from find (using NUL-separated filenames;

 Be careful with using stdin in such loops - some programs read from stdin if it isn’t a tty device, assuming you piped them some commands.
 This is why I used fd 3; if you want to be extra careful you can close fd 3 for some commands/subshells in the loop.